Office of Peer Support

 Peer Support was created within the Cook County Sheriff’s Office in 2008 as an intervention program for officers dealing with both personal and professional crisis.
 The program began by training officers on how to help other officers that may be experiencing issues.

-These peer members, once trained, were returned to their regular assignments and operated as a confidential source for other officers to utilize.
-Peer Support is currently working on training additional members throughout the Courts, DOC, and Police Departments.
+Once trained, certified peer members are returned to their regular assignments and operate as a confidential source for other officers to utilize.
+The Peer Support Department is currently working on training additional members throughout the Cook County Sheriff’s Office (CCSO).

 As part of a wellness initiative introduced by Sheriff Tom Dart, Peer Support is continually developing new programs to meet the needs of Sheriff’s Office employees.